preactjs/preact-www/content/en/blog/preact-11-release.md

 - Your name/handle
 - Where you'd like us to contact you (email, Twitter, Bluesky)
-- Your email or user name on the platform
+- Your email or user name on the platform chosen
 - Your submission URLs

 We look forward to seeing your work and celebrating the release of Preact 11!